Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 1. Logs that are routed from one project to a bucket in another project.
 2. Logs that are routed into a bucket through an aggregated sink.

+#### Log Analytics
+Log Analytics gives you the analytical power of BigQuery within the Cloud Logging console and provides you with a new user interface that's optimized for analyzing your logs.
+The three prominent **use cases** for Cloud Logging in Log Analyics are troubleshooting, log analytics and reporting.
+BigQuery ingestion and storage (analytics-enabled bucket) costs are included in your Logging costs.
+Data residency and lifecycle are managed by Cloud Logging.

 ## Error Reporting
 *   Error Reporting counts, analyzes, and aggregates the crashes in your running cloud services.
 *   Errors are processed and displayed in the interface within seconds.